 The word repentance can be one of those words that sound religious but which we have no idea what they mean.
 The Greek word is metanoia and it literally means to "change your mind".
-In Colossians, St Paul says that before Christ we were alienated from God and enemies in our minds because of our evil behaviour.1 Here we see the importance of both the inner and the outer life.
+In Colossians, St Paul says that before Christ we were alienated from God and enemies in our minds because of our evil behaviour.
+Here we see the importance of both the inner and the outer life.
 Jesus' himself was constantly critiquing the religious leaders of his day that despite their outward piety, inwardly their hearts were far from God.
 Real change you see is not just behavioural change, it's inner heart and mind change.
 That is where real transformation comes.

 Martin Luther described sin as the self turned in on itself.
 To repent is for us to turn from self to God.
 And in that uncurling we are opened to his light and life and to see and serve those around us.
 Tragedy, suffering.
 These are moments when we catch a glimpse that we're trapped in the prison of the self.
+In his book, The Problem of Pain, CS Lewis writes, "Pain insists upon being attended to.
+God whispers to us in our pleasures, speaks in our consciences, but shouts in our pains.
+It is his megaphone to rouse a deaf world."
 Pain pierces our self enclosed hearts and tells us something is wrong.
+I've seen it when conducting funerals.
+People who would never otherwise be interested in God are open, just for a brief moment.
 Jesus says, "Don't let that pass you by!
 Seize the moment!
 Turn to God and find freedom and life!"
 Will you seize the moment?
 Will you turn to God?
 Will you receive the life he offers you in Jesus?